How to Elevate Your Multifamily Website Design

-There are several key factors that potential renters consider when deciding whether or not to lease an apartment.
-A recent survey administered by national apartment management firm, Village Green, found that the top three criteria potential renters use to evaluate a property are:
+Several key factors influence potential renters when deciding whether to lease an apartment.
+A recent survey by national apartment management firm, Village Green, found that the top three criteria potential renters use to evaluate a property are:

 - Rent Price